koaladsp/KoalaDocs/azure-code-signing-for-plugin-developers.md

-# Azure Code Signing for plugin developers
+# Azure Trusted Signing for plugin developers

 🌠 Latest update: Apr 23, 2024.

-This guide covers the steps necessary to set up a modern code signing flow using Azure Code Signing on Microsoft Windows, for example as part of a automated build or CI process.
+This guide covers the steps necessary to set up a modern code signing flow using Azure Trusted Signing on Microsoft Windows, for example as part of a automated build or CI process.
 It is primarily meant for developers that are working on audio plugins and apps and covers a few specifics on things such as AAX code signing, with the hope that it will be useful for some.

-Azure Code Signing is a new all-in-one code signing service for Microsoft Azure which, at the time of writing, is still in a closed preview phase but expected to launch somewhere in 2024 to the general public.
+Azure Trusted Signing is a new all-in-one code signing service for Microsoft Azure which, at the time of writing, is still in a closed preview phase but expected to launch somewhere in 2024 to the general public.
 We recommend this service because it is provided by Microsoft itself and as such all tools come directly from Microsoft, removing the need for any third party tools to make code signing work.
 All in all, our experience with it has been very good.

 We would like to share this guidelines, so any developers can already make preparations to migrate to this service in due time, or perhaps already have a go if they have already been enrolled in the Azure preview program and have access to ACS today.